PabloVallejo/python-exercises/README.md

 ## Running tests

-There is also a test suite for the sets, the purpose of it is first, so that users can refactor things without breaking something, and second, is for having a basic reference of how to test functions and to use the basic unittests methods.
+There is also a test suite for this exercises, the purpose of it is first, so that users can refactor things without breaking something, and second, for having a basic reference on how to test functions and use the basic unittests methods.

 ```bash
 $ cd python-exercises